 * 2025 Bankrate Financial Fraud Survey

-Most banks have dedicated fraud-awareness pages on their websites with up-to-date information on common scams, tips for spotting red flags, and information on how to verify whether a call, text, or email is legitimate.
-Many also share timely alerts and educational content through email newsletters, social media, mobile apps and statement inserts, giving customers real-time guidance on emerging threats.
+Many also share timely alerts and educational content through email newsletters, social media, mobile apps and statement inserts, as well as in-person events, giving customers real-time guidance on emerging threats in their communities.

 National Coordination and Strategy